 Getting to Gibraltar from Malaga is a relatively simple matter, actually.
 You can simply jump on one of the fairly frequent buses that leave from Malaga to Gibraltar every day (there are four per day from Malaga Bus Station).
 Once you’re in Gibraltar, you’ll instantly feel the fusion of British life – and road signs – and Spanish weather.
 English is the main language here, so you’ll have no trouble getting around.

 Single-use plastic bottles are a huge threat to Marine Life – Be a part of the solution and travel with a filter water bottle.

 The GRAYL GEOPRESS water bottle is the ONLY all-in-one filter water bottle setup you’ll need.
 Whether you need to purify the water from a hostel sink in Kathmandu or a stream trickle in the Andes, the Geopress has got you covered.

 Read our full review of the GRAYL GEOPRESS!

 Concluding Your Visit to Malaga

-Malaga, like much of the Costa del Sol in Andalusia, has been a popular destination for decades.
+Malaga has been a popular destination on the Costa del Sol for decades.
 However, to judge this city on a now pretty outdated reputation for partying and partying only would be a shame.
 That’s because this is actually a very interesting city, a place of charming streets, authentic neighbourhoods, and some jaw-dropping architectural gems.
 It’s worth a trip, for sure.